 A Day in the Life of a School Psychologist

-School Psychology is one of our newer travel career opportunities, while also being a lesser known discipline.
+School Psychology is one of our newer travel career opportunities while also being a lesser-known discipline.
 So, what exactly does a school psychologist do?
 School psychologists being an integral part of their schools, work with teachers, students, and families to facilitate the teaching and learning processes.

 - Conduct Psychological Evaluations: A school psychologist’s workload is based on referrals from teachers and school administrators—whether students are struggling in specific facets of school life or excelling.
-With access to each student’s interdisciplinary records, they are able begin a preliminary evaluation of high-need areas.
-To further develop evaluations, they may observe a student during the course of their school day, or interview the student directly for more information.
+With access to each student’s interdisciplinary records, they are able to begin a preliminary evaluation of high-need areas.
+To further develop evaluations, they may observe a student during the course of their school day or interview the student directly for more information.

 - Collaborate with Interdisciplinary Team to Progress Student IEPs: Since each student’s situation is different, a school psychologist must work with teachers, administrators, staff, and family to ensure IEPs are current and progressing on schedule.

 - Teach Pro-Social School Behaviors to Students: To help students adapt to their school environment and achieve success, school psychologists teach them proper behaviors to exercise on their own.
-Each psychologist has their own methodology—Including role playing, setting individualized student goals, and positive reinforcement—to foster student progress.
+Each psychologist has their own methodology—Including role-playing, setting individualized student goals, and positive reinforcement—to foster student progress.

 - Conduct Counseling Sessions with Students: In traditional psychological fashion, school psychologists hold sessions with students to discuss various issues they may be encountering.
-These sessions can be individual, or group focused, with the psychologist documenting the proceedings to address student needs that arise.
+These sessions can be individual or group focused, with the psychologist documenting the proceedings to address student needs that arise.